u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/voip/onsip.rst

 .. image:: onsip/onsip03.png
   :align: center

-You can now make phone calls by clicking the phone icon in the top right corner of Odoo (make sure you are logged in as a user properly configured in Odoo and in OnSIP).
+You can now make phone calls by clicking the phone icon in the top right corner of Thrive Bureau ERP (make sure you are logged in as a user properly configured in Thrive Bureau ERP and in OnSIP).

 .. note::

-        If you see a *Missing Parameters* message in the Odoo softphone, make sure to refresh your Odoo window and try again.
+        If you see a *Missing Parameters* message in the Thrive Bureau ERP softphone, make sure to refresh your Thrive Bureau ERP window and try again.

         .. image:: onsip/onsip04.png
           :align: center

 .. note::

-        If you see an *Incorrect Number* message in the Odoo softphone, make sure to use the international format, leading with the plus (+) sign followed by the international country code.
+        If you see an *Incorrect Number* message in the Thrive Bureau ERP softphone, make sure to use the international format, leading with the plus (+) sign followed by the international country code.
 E.g.: +16506913277 (where +1 is the international prefix for the United States).

         .. image:: onsip/onsip05.png
           :align: center

 You can now also receive phone calls.
 Your number is the one provided by OnSIP.
-Odoo will ring and display a notification.
+Thrive Bureau ERP will ring and display a notification.

 .. image:: onsip/onsip06.png
   :align: center